All In (professional wrestling): History

-The inaugural All In was a professional wrestling pay-per-view (PPV) event that was independently produced by members of a wrestling stable called The Elite—specifically Cody Rhodes and The Young Bucks (Matt Jackson and Nick Jackson)—in association with the American promotion Ring of Honor (ROH).
+The inaugural All In was a professional wrestling PPV event that was independently produced by members of a wrestling stable called The Elite—specifically Cody Rhodes and The Young Bucks (Matt Jackson and Nick Jackson)—in association with the American promotion Ring of Honor (ROH).
 It was held on September 1, 2018, at the Sears Centre Arena in the Chicago suburb of Hoffman Estates, Illinois.
 The event was notable for being the first non-WWE or World Championship Wrestling (WCW) promoted professional wrestling event in the United States to sell 10,000 tickets since 1993.
 The success of All In would lead to the formation of All Elite Wrestling (AEW) a few months later in January 2019, with The Elite (including Kenny Omega) becoming executive vice presidents of the new company with Tony Khan as its owner and president.
 On the first anniversary of All In, AEW established a spiritual successor titled All Out.
 At the time, Khan wanted to use the All In name for AEW, but he created All Out to avoid a lawsuit with ROH, which owned the rights to All In.
 Khan would subsequently purchase ROH in March 2022, in turn obtaining the rights to All In.

 All In 2023 is AEW's highest attended event to date with a reported attendance of 72,265 people.

 On the April 5, 2023, episode of AEW's flagship weekly television program Dynamite, AEW announced that they would revive the All In name for a PPV event to be held at Wembley Stadium in London, England during the United Kingdom's August Bank Holiday weekend on August 27, titled "All In London at Wembley Stadium".
 The event marked AEW's debut in the United Kingdom and was the promotion's first PPV to be held outside of North America.
 "All In London" would proceed to sell 60,000 tickets within the first three days (including pre-sale).
 It would go on to log a paid attendance of 72,265, the largest in company history.
 After the main event, which saw MJF defend the AEW World Championship against Adam Cole, it was announced that All In would return to Wembley on August 25, 2024, again during the August Bank Holiday weekend.
 The 2024 event would have an attendance of 46,476, the second biggest in company history behind the 2023 event.